Train GraphicClick on the map to explore geographics

 Pegswood station in Northumberland had just 2,364 recorded "entries and exits" in the 2018-19 financial year.
 This is the number of people who entered the station to get on a train, or left the station having got off a train.

 It suggests that the station is barely used.
-And that's because it doesn't provide enough services - even though local people would dearly like to more access to trains, according to local MP (Member of Parliament) Ian Lavery.
+And that's because it doesn't provide enough services - even though local people would dearly like to more access to trains, according to local MP (Member of Parliament, or Mile Post - a method of measuring the railway in miles and chains from a starting point - usually London, depending on context) Ian Lavery.

 Mr Lavery, MP for Wansbeck, has written to Transport Secretary Grant Shapps calling for "immediate action".